 Hart Health Strategies provides a comprehensive policy briefing on a weekly basis.
 This in-depth health policy briefing is sent out at the beginning of each week.
 The health policy briefing recaps the previous week and previews the week ahead.
 It alerts clients to upcoming congressional hearings, newly introduced bills, regulatory announcements, and implementation activity related to the Patient Protection and Affordable Care Act (PPACA) and other health laws.

-THIS WEEK'S BRIEFING - JUNE 17, 2013
+THIS WEEK'S BRIEFING - APRIL 14, 2014

-- Upcoming Hearings and Markups on Health-Related Legislation
+- Upcoming Health-Related Hearings and Markups

 - Health Legislation Recently Introduced